KhangNg92/shopping/README.md

 You can get and view the list of all products from the API, register, add products to cart, remove specific product or empty entire cart, make order...

 View demo <a href="http://ij-mobile-shop.herokuapp.com/">here</a> or go to "Installation and Usage" and follow the instructions to install and use.
+### Reason why I use these technologies

+- Since React.JS, Node.JS, and mongoDB become more popular nowadays so I make this as my main technologies focus

+### Trade offs and possible improvements

+- I was facing some really hard times to gather up ideas for the code flow, if I have more time I'd use it to improve my CSS customizations.
+Specifically, using the material-UI

 ## Technologies & Tools